 Sure, “Cry Sister” is the bigger song but this one is absolutely more hitting.

-Remember the buff vampire rocking out with his sax in the movie?
+Remember the buff freak rocking out with his sax?

-That was for real Tim Capello and he is still rocking out today:
+That was the for real Tim Capello and he is still rocking out today:

 6. “We Don’t Need Another Hero”, Tina Turner — Mad Max Beyond Thunderdome (1985)